Julian-Theis/ZohoInventory-UPSWorldShip-Integration/README.md

 Run these scripts on your own risk - no warranty!

 # Requirements
-The scripts require the *packagetracker* package that can be found here: https://github.com/alertedsnake/packagetracker
+These scripts require the installation and setup of the *packagetracker* package which can be found here: https://github.com/alertedsnake/packagetracker

 # Usage
 ## Insert Tracking Numbers from WorldShip CSV File